Articles

 Heart disease risk factors for women

-Several traditional risk factors for coronary artery disease — such as high cholesterol, high blood pressure and obesity — affect both women and men.
-But other factors can play a bigger role in the development of heart disease in women.
+Heart disease risk factors include high cholesterol, high blood pressure and obesity.
+They affect both women and men.
+But other things may play a bigger role in the development of heart disease in women.

 - Smoking.
 Smoking is a greater risk factor for heart disease in women than it is in men.

-- Inactivity.
+- Not being active.
 A lack of physical activity is a major risk factor for heart disease.
-Some research has found women to be less active than men.

 - Menopause.
-Low levels of estrogen after menopause pose a significant risk of developing disease in smaller blood vessels.
+Low levels of estrogen after menopause increase the risk of developing small vessel heart disease.

 - Pregnancy complications.
-High blood pressure or diabetes during pregnancy can increase the mother's long-term risk of high blood pressure and diabetes.
-The conditions also make women more likely to get heart disease.
+High blood pressure or diabetes during pregnancy can increase women's long-term risk of high blood pressure and diabetes.
+These conditions also make women more likely to get heart disease.

 - Family history of early heart disease.
 This appears to be a greater risk factor in women than in men.